docspell/rpi-scripts/README.md

 This repository contains scripts and notes to automate most of creating a raspberry pi with docspell on it.

-*Note: This is a poor-mans way to do thing, instead of e.g. automatically generating flash images… which may come later.
+*Note: This is a poor-mans way, instead of e.g. generating images that can be dd-ed onto a sd card… which may come later.
 Any help here is much appreciated!
 So don't hesitate to submit issues and/or pull requests :-)*

+The advantage of this method, however, is that you can pick what to install, e.g. only install docspell + solr to an raspberry pi that already has postgres running (which requires a raspbian or raspbian-based system).

 ## Basics